andrei-iusan/San-Francisco-Crimes-d3-app/README.md

  ## Summary

-This is an overview of criminal activity in San Francisco from January 2003 to December 2015.
-It shows the variation of the total number of crimes per day for the period mentioned.
-This is a very general overview, more insight can be found by reading my exploratory analysis of the same dataset:
+This is an overview of theft activity in San Francisco from January 2003 to December 2015.
+It shows the variation of the number of thefts per day for the period mentioned.
+We can see the number of thefts per day was stable at about 70 thefts per day, but started to increase from 2012, and it reached 100 thefts per day in 2014-2015.
+Also, as theft became more common, less cases were solved by the police.

+More insight can be found by reading my exploratory analysis of the same dataset:
 [San Francisco Crimes Investigation](https://s3.amazonaws.com/andrei-iusan-ud-dand/P4_-_San_Francisco_Crimes_-_Andrei_Iusan.html)

 ## Design

+My first attempt was to show the proportion of solved crimes, and to superimpose the individual values as dim colored circles, on top of a line plot of the average proportion of solved crimes.
+The idea was to get a sense of both the trend and the variability of the data.

 I chose a simple line plot for the number of crimes.
-The line is smoothed over a period of 30 days.
+Since this is a time series data, a line plot is the most apropriate because we can see variations from one day to the other.
+The line is smoothed over a period of 60 days.
 I added the smoothing because there are a lot of data points and the variability is quite high.

-My first attempt was to show the proportion of solved crimes, and to superimpose the individual values as dim colored circles, on top of a line plot of the average proportion of solfed crimes.

 After the first feedback I decided it would be much clearer to start with the number of crimes and let the user swich to the normalized version of the plot.
+Also, the trend is more interesting, so I decided to leave out the individual values.

+My third iteration contains only the theft crimes.
+It is the same type of visualization, but it only shows the theft crimes.
+I decided to use this data, as here we can see a more specific trend.

 ## Feedback